ghshephard/Python/managingvenvs.md

     python3-distutils and it should work.
 ```

+**Note 2 (Python 3.10)**

+if you get this error

+    ModuleNotFoundError: No module named 'distutils.cmd'

+you can try it

+    sudo apt-get install python3.10-distutils

 Once you have the new version of python installed and virtualenv created, you add jupyter-lab (which pulls in all it's pre-requistes):